- Must visit

 M9 - Museo del '900

-Contemporary museum focused on 20th-century Italian history, known for immersive multimedia exhibits in central Mestre.
+Contemporary museum focused on 20th-century Italian history, with immersive multimedia exhibitions in central Mestre.

 Take a ferry from Murano to Mestre and enjoy the approximately 5 nautical miles (10 km) long journey.
 Find schedules and pricing options for a convenient and affordable trip.